EMPLOYMENT LAW NEWS

 In addition, 3 states have mandatory paid leave for any reason laws: Illinois, Maine, and Nevada.

-From determining accrual rates to determining covered family members and understanding valid reasons for use, managing paid leave laws is a major challenge for employers that operate across the U.S.
+From determining accrual rates to covered family members and understanding valid reasons for use, managing paid leave laws is a major challenge for employers that operate across the U.S.

 Here, we examine state paid sick leave laws.
-The information below covers the laws as of February 2025.
+The information below covers the laws as of February 2026.

 Arizona’s paid sick leave law has been in place since 2016.